 Requirements & Application

-Undergraduate students interested in this year-long (Autumn-Spring quarters.
-Please note that the spring semester examination period at ETH occurs during the month of August) exchange program should consult a CSE advisor with their questions.
-The information session for CSE students interested in one of the departmental programs takes place early in Winter quarter for the following academic year.
-The session is run by the exchange program coordinator (Tom Anderson), a CSE advisor, and students who have participated in the exchange before.
+Undergraduate students interested in going abroad should speak with a CSE advisor for more info.
+The department also holds an information session for CSE students interested in departmental exchanges during Winter.
+The session is run by the faculty representatives for each school, a CSE advisor, and students who have participated in each exchange.
 This session is your opportunity to ask questions, hear about others' experiences, and learn about the application process.
 The departmental application to select students typically consists of a brief statement of interest and a review of your academic record and background.
-Our goal is to notify students selected for the exchange no later than early March.

-This exchange is most appropriate for juniors (who have completed most of the 300-level courses) and seniors, if you want to be able to take courses in English.
-ETH only offers courses in English at their third year bachelor's level and up, which is roughly equivalent to our senior year classes and above.
+CSE's exchange to ETH is most appropriate for juniors (who have completed most of the 300-level courses) and some seniors, if you want to be able to take courses in English.
+It is also beneficial for most students to return to UW after their exchange, toi ETH only offers courses in English at their third year bachelor's level and up, which is roughly equivalent to our senior year classes and above.
 Newer majors who can follow courses in German may be considered for the exchange as well.
 New DA students will be good candidates for the program after a year or two in the major.
 All students participating in the exchange will also have access to German courses while at ETH.
 Knowledge of German will not only benefit you in classes but also in navigating Zurich.

 Before You Go